XiovV/Golty/README.md

 ```

 ## Known Issues
 * Sometimes YouTube returns a 403 for some reason and the backend cannot download the video.
-When a download fails it will be displayed in a list so you can manually download the video
+When a download fails it will be displayed in a list so you can manually download the video.

 ## Built With
 * [Go](https://golang.org/) - Go Language